-Processing of financial aid after withdrawing from the college
+Processing of financial aid after withdrawing from the College

-- Completed withdraw form with all appropriate signatures provided to the Registrar's Office for processing. - The Financial Aid Office (FAO) is notified of the withdraw by the Registrar's Office. - The FAO is required to recalculate the "Title IV" financial aid award on a pro-rated basis for the amount of time the student attended classes.
-The withdraw date is used to determine the length of time. - The FAO returns any funds to the Federal aid program.
-This often leaves the student with a bill due to the college. - The FAO will notify students by letter of the results of the calculation and the Business Office will send an invoice if a bill is due.
+- Completed withdraw form with all appropriate signatures provided to the Registrar's Office for processing. - The Financial Aid Office (FAO) is notified of the withdrawal by the Registrar's Office. - The FAO is required to recalculate the "Title IV" financial aid award on a pro-rated basis for the amount of time the student attended classes.
+The withdraw date is used to determine the length of time. - 4.
+The FAO returns any funds to the Federal Aid Program.
+This often leaves the students with a bill owed to the College. - The FAO will notify students by letter of the results of the calculation and the Business Office will send an invoice if a bill is due.